Frequently Asked Questions

 What file formats are acceptable for submissions?

-Talentville can only upload and convert submissions saved in the following formats: PDF, DOC, DOCX andTXT.
-Files from popular screenwriting software, including Final Draft™, Movie Magic™, Montage™ and others must be converted to one of those formats prior to uploading them to the site.
+Uploaded screenplays need to be in PDF format.
+Files from popular screenwriting software, including Final Draft™, Movie Magic™ and others must be saved as or exported to PDF prior to uploading them to the Talentville.

 How do I delete my script?